 1) improving the quality of qubits and operations, 2) scaling up the number of qubits, 3) harnessing algorithms with quantum error correction and error mitigation strategies.

 Crucial in quantum computing is the control stack that generates control signals and interprets algorithm outcomes.

 Qblox overcomes the three challenges by building control stacks that combine unleveled noise performance, a low-latency arbitrary control flow and scalability up to 100s of qubits.

 We are supporting quantum revolutions worldwide with our dedicated qubit control equipment and are ready to speed up yours.

-In most systems, a quantum chip is hosted in a cryostat to reach a chip temperature close to 0K in order to suppress noise.
+In most setups, a quantum chip is hosted in a cryostat to reach a chip temperature close to 0 K in order to suppress noise.